mohdjaber000/ninja-forms-conditional-logic/readme.txt

 For help and video tutorials, please visit our website: [Ninja Forms Documentation](http://ninjaforms.com/documentation/intro/)

 == Changelog ==

+= 1.3 (28 October 2014) =

+*Features:*

+* Conditional Logic now supports conditional notifications.
+* Only show, display, or send a notification when a user submits specific form data.

+*Changes:*

+* Custom conditional triggers can be added for notifications.

+*Bugs:*

+* Fixed a bug that caused conditionals based upon other conditional fields to work improperly.
+* Conditionally hidden totals should now be properly removed from the all fields table.

 = 1.2.7 (24 July 2014) =